 Best time to climb: April, May (spring to summer), October, November, December (fall to winter)

-Mount.
+Mt.
 Kawanori bus stop→Hosokura bridge→Hyakujonotaki waterfall→Kawakoriyama summit

 After getting off at Kawanoribashi bus stop, walk along a relatively gentle trail.
-There is a restroom on the way, but the path is paved until the restroom, after which it turns into a mountain trail.
+There is a restroom on the way, but the path is only paved until the restroom, after which it turns into a mountain trail.
 After passing the restrooms, there are spots where you can enjoy the fresh greenery in spring and summer and the autumn leaves in fall and winter.

 After passing Hosokura Bridge, it takes about 50 minutes to reach Hyakuhiro Falls.
 If you are a beginner and are not confident about your physical strength, it is a good idea to turn around at Hyakuhiro Falls.
 After passing Hyakuhiro Falls, it will take about two hours to reach the summit.